mmahnic/argumentum/README.md

 class `AccumulatorOptions` is now derived from `CommandOptions` which has the method `execute` that we use to execute the selected command.

-Note that the interface for defining and executing commands is not stable and will change in the future.
+Note: the interface for defining and executing commands is not stable and will change in the future.

 ```C++